johnjoeallen/edl/README.md

 # 📦 EDL Compiler and Maven Plugin

 ## 📚 Overview
 EDL turns a YAML Exception Definition Language spec into a clean Java exception hierarchy.
 It generates a root exception, category base classes, and concrete errors with stable formatting, strong typing, and deterministic output.
+Codes are composed as `<prefix><numericCode>` without a dash.

 📦 Modules:
 - `edl-core` for parsing, validation, and Java generation